nilearn/nilearn/doc/haxby_searchlight.rst

 Searchlight was introduced in `Information-based functional brain mapping
 <http://www.pnas.org/content/103/10/3863>`_, Nikolaus Kriegeskorte,
 Rainer Goebel and Peter Bandettini (PNAS 2006) and consists in scanning the images volume with a *searchlight*.
-It can basically be related to mathematical morphology in the sense that a structuring element will be used to iterate over a 3D volume.
-But, instead of applying a mathematical operator (like minimum for erosion or maximum for dilatation), we will run a classifier on the *floodlit* voxels and score them (using cross validation).
-This gives us an *information-based functional brain mapping*.
+Briefly, a ball of given radius is scanned across the brain volume and the prediction accuracy of a classifier trained on the corresponding voxels is measured.

 Preprocessing
 =============